Author Submission Guidelines

 3.2 Title

 The title must be concise, descriptive, and written entirely in English.
 It must clearly reflect the subject matter, theoretical framework, or central argument of the paper, and must not exceed 12 words.
-Titles must not contain special characters, mathematical symbols, numbers, abbreviations (unless universally recognised), or symbols of any kind.
+Titles must not contain special characters, mathematical symbols, abbreviations (unless universally recognised), or symbols of any kind.
 Italicise titles of literary works within the paper title, as per MLA convention.
+Do not use ALL CAPS.

 3.3 Author Names and Affiliations

-Author names and affiliations must appear on the title page only and must not appear anywhere in the body of the manuscript.
+Author names and affiliations must appear on the title page only and must not appear anywhere in the body of the manuscript (to preserve double-blind integrity).
 Author names must be presented without honorific titles (no Dr., Prof., Mr., or Ms.).
-For a single author, provide: full name, designation, department, institution and university, city and country, correspondence email address, and ORCID iD (strongly encouraged — register free at orcid.org).
+For each author, provide: full name, designation, department, institution and university, city and country, correspondence email address, and ORCID iD (strongly encouraged — register free at orcid.org).
 For multiple authors, list each in agreed order of contribution and mark the corresponding author with an asterisk (*).
 A maximum of four authors is preferred; for five or more authors, include a brief Author Contribution Statement of up to 60 words.

 Rajeev Kumar Sharma*